By inviting nature into our own backyards and learning skills that help us slow down and connect, we can become happier and healthier people.

-When California was wild, it was one sweet-bee garden throughout its entire length, north and south, and all the way across the Sierra to the ocean.
+WHEN California was wild, it was one sweet bee-garden throughout its entire length, north and south, and all the way across from the snowy Sierra to the ocean.

-But things have changed a lot since then.
+Obviously, a lot of things have changed since then.
+It’s not possible for us to return to the land John Muir once knew.
+Our climate is changing.
 Every day, acre after acre of wilderness disappears.
-Adults and children alike are losing the connection with our natural world and suffer from nature deficit disorder.
-The average American kid spends more than 50 hours a week looking at an electronic device.
+Our gardens are void of life and require inputs of petroleum and water to look good.
+Adults and children alike are losing their connection with our natural world and suffer nature deficit disorder.
 Most of us have lost the knowledge of how to tend the soil, how to grow our own food, and how to work with our hands.
-We have lost an intimate relationship with the Earth.
-Even if we don’t realize it, deep down, we crave for a connection.
-We need nature- it’s a part of us and we are a part of it.

 Wild spaces may be shrinking and we no longer engage in land-based work, but nature still exists.